Espantalho2017/Flatiron-Phase-1-Project/README.md

 ## Description

 This Flatiron Phase 1 Project provides typical link budget scenarios for input in the form of Telecom Cards that show the input parameters for different link budget scenarios.
-These Telecom Cards will display next to an actual Link Budget Form that can receive input parameters to calcolate a link budget.
+These Telecom Cards will display next to an actual Link Budget Form that can receive input parameters to calculate a link budget.

 ## Installation